Outset

 The Scandinavian Mountains tell a broader northern mountain story of passage, weather, tundra, snow, and long-distance movement rather than one of extreme altitude.
 They are shaped by exposure, remoteness, and the rhythm of open country more than by iconic summit drama.

-That is why they still need to be read through weather, shelter distance, and open-ground burden rather than just through elevation or trail quality.
+That is why weather, shelter distance, and open-ground burden matter more here than elevation or trail quality alone.

 Read the full Scandinavian Mountains story